-Ever wondered how to winterize a sprinkler system?
-It might not be at the top of your list of things to do, but it’s important, especially if your yard is subject to frost.
-If you don’t, any sitting water can freeze and burst the pipes, resulting in costly repairs.
-It’s one of the things you should do to get your home ready for fall, but it falls off the list for many of us.
+Now that winter is fast approaching, you could benefit from learning how to winterize a sprinkler system.
+This is especially the case if your yard is subject to frost, and any sitting water can freeze and burst the pipes, resulting in costly repairs.
+In fact, it’s one of the things you should do to get your home ready for fall, but it falls off the list for many of us.

 If you haven’t already taken care of this, you need to do so now.
 The good news is that, with the right equipment and methods, you can drain the sprinkler system and prepare it for winter yourself — no professional needed.
 Here, we breakdown exactly what you need to do to winterize a sprinkler system.